A recently released report finds the work of legal services providers across the state generated $48,775,276 in economic impact in 2012.

 Tags: Access to Justice Commissions, Benefits of Legal Aid: Economic

-Organizations mentioned/involved: UNC Center on Poverty, Work and Opportunity, UNC School of Law, North Carolina Equal Access to Justice Commission (NCEAJC), Legal Aid of North Carolina (LANC), Legal Services of Southern Piedmont (LSSP) (North Carolina), Pisgah Legal Services (PLS) (North Carolina)
+Organizations mentioned/involved: UNC Center on Poverty, Work and Opportunity, UNC School of Law, North Carolina Equal Access to Justice Commission (NCEAJC), Legal Aid of North Carolina (LANC), Charlotte Center for Legal Advocacy (formerly Legal Services of Southern Piedmont) (North Carolina), Pisgah Legal Services (PLS) (North Carolina)

 RALEIGH — A recently released report finds the work of legal services providers across the state generated $48,775,276 in economic impact in 2012.